 By Katie Trauth Taylor and Corinne Stanforth

-Today, we’re exploring the best writing advice on the web.
-If you missed last week’s article on The Worst Writing Advice on the Web, be sure to check it out too!
+So what’s the best writing advice on the web?
 As writing consultants with graduate degrees in professional writing, we’ve studied hundreds of books and articles on how to be a great writer.
 We’ll compare our research and expertise with internet advice to see which tips are worth following and which should raise your eyebrows and make you run.
 And if you’re ready to improve your writing and increase your chances of getting promoted, join our online self-paced writing course.
 Now let’s dive in:

 Best Writing Advice #1: Computer-Generated Content is Not the Future of Digital Marketing